 Our climate requires special attention to proper post setting.
 Some installers use a method called "dry-set concrete" (pouring dry concrete into post holes and letting ground moisture set it over time), which we strongly recommend for cedar fences, but not for vinyl fences.

-Cedar Rustic always mixes concrete on site, setting posts at the correct depth to prevent frost heave during our harsh winters.
+Cedar Rustic always mixes concrete on-site and sets posts at the correct depth to prevent frost heave, allowing our team to install fences year-round when ground conditions permit.

 The Installation Process